More

 1. Data Protection and Security

 Full disk encryption (FDE) is essential for safeguarding sensitive data stored on laptops and other devices.
-By encrypting every piece of data, FDE ensures that even if a device is lost or stolen, the information remains inaccessible to unauthorized individuals.
+By encrypting every piece of data, full disk encryption software ensures that even if a device is lost or stolen, the information remains inaccessible to unauthorized individuals.
 Access to encrypted data requires the correct password or key, effectively preventing potential data breaches and protecting confidential business information from falling into the wrong hands.

 2. Legal and Regulatory Compliance